-We are located in DeSoto TX, just 15 minutes South of Dallas with easy access off I-35E.
+We are located in DeSoto Texas, just 15 minutes south of Dallas with easy access off I-35E.
 If you would like to contact us, please click here.

 6. Is there a Veterinarian on staff?

-Yes....as a matter of fact, we are owned and operated by a Veterinarian.
+Yes!
+Willow Run Kennels is in fact owned and operated by a veterinarian.
 Dr. Harry E. Moore has owned the facility since 2001.
-He and our associate veterinarians, Gregg Pippin and Maya Barfield provide loving care and service to all of our patients and boarders alike.
-Along with the rest of our compassionate well-trained staff, we try to make each pet's visit as comfortable as possible.
-In the event of an emergency during office hours, medical care is immediately available; outside office hours if our veterinarian is unavailable, your pet would be taken to an emergency veterinary facility, or your own Veterinarian may be contacted if you wish.
+He and our associate veterinarians, Dr. Maya Barfield and Dr. Wes Hayes, provide loving care and service to all of our hospital patients and kennel boarders alike.
+Along with the rest of our compassionate well-trained staff, we try to make each pet’s visit as comfortable as possible.
+In the event of an emergency during office hours, medical care is immediately available—if our veterinarians are unavailable outside of office hours, your pet would be taken to an emergency veterinary facility or to your own veterinarian based on your preference.

-Willow Run Kennels & Animal Clinic works closely with other veterinarians in the area.
+Willow Run Kennels works closely with other veterinarians in the area.
 We can call to get medical updates on your pet before boarding and communicate closely if a medical condition occurs while in our care.

 8. What vaccinations are required for boarding?

-Cats are required to be current on Rabies and shoould have been vaccinated for FVRCP (Feline Viral Rhinotracheitis, Calcivirus, and Panleukopenia) within the last year.
+Cats are required to be current on rabies and should have been vaccinated for FVRCP (feline viral rhinotracheitis, calicivirus, and panleukopenia) within the last year.
 We also require your feline be vaccinated for Bordetella within the past six months.
-Ask your veterinarian or call us if you have any questions regarding the status of your pet's vaccinations.
+Ask your veterinarian or call us if you have any questions regarding the status of your pet’s vaccinations.

 9. Should I bring my pet’s food while boarding?

-If your pet is on a special diet, or has a difficult time changing diets, then you may bring their own.
-Otherwise, we will provide your pet with a high quality maintenance dog food.
+If your pet is on a special diet or has a difficult time changing diets, then you may bring their own food.
+Otherwise, we will provide your pet with a high-quality maintenance dog food.
 After years of kennel trials, we have selected Royal Canin Low Fat diet for our boarders.
 We have found this food to be highly palatable and has the fewest GI tolerance problems.

 10. If I have more than one dog, can they stay together?

-11. How can I get more information about Willow Run Kennels & Animal Clinic?
+11. How can I get more information about Willow Run Kennels and Animal Clinic?